All Products

 However, if your application encounters errors when handling network addresses, the application may fail to recognize the IPv6 link-local addresses as pod IP addresses.
 Consequently, the application attempts to use the IPv6 link-local addresses for communication.
 Link-local addresses are used only for communication between devices on the same link and cannot be used for communication between networks.
 Otherwise, the application may encounter exceptions.
 If your application code contains defects in the preceding scenario, report to the application vendor first and seek a solution.

-If you still want to disable IPv6 link-local addresses for containers, use the tuning plug-in.
+If you still need to disable IPv6 link-local addresses in containers, you can do so by configuring the tuning plug-in.

 Configuration example